 The College embarks on its first construction project and builds Hamrick Hall, which becomes a student life facility.

 The College builds a second wing onto the south end of Freeman Hall to house a library and new classrooms.

 The Bigelow family home on South Willard Street is purchased and becomes Cushing Hall.

 The College builds a wing onto the north end of Freeman Hall to house a student lounge and a 90-seat lecture room.
 The wing is soon expanded to provide additional laboratory and classroom space.

-The Roberts' home on the corner of South Willard and Maple Streets is purchased by the College, and becomes Edith Bader Hall, home to the College's administrative offices and library (now a first year residence hall).
+The Giffords' home on the corner of South Willard and Maple Streets is purchased by the College, and becomes Edith Bader Hall, home to the College's administrative offices and library (now a first year residence hall).

 Champlain is accredited as a junior college of business by the Accrediting Commission of Business Schools.

-The College moves to the Hill Section of Burlington when President Brouilette purchases and renovates Freeman Hall on South Willard Street, a carriage house constructed in 1903 as part of the former Morgan family residence.
+The College moves to the Hill Section of Burlington when President Brouilette purchases and renovates Freeman Hall on South Willard Street, a carriage house constructed as part of the former Morgan family residence.

 The College's name is changed to Champlain College.

 C. Bader Brouilette, in partnership with Albert Jensen, acquires the College.
 Brouilette becomes president.